 The Net as a way to network with peers is already invaluable, as is the access to various online information depositories that can drastically reduce time needed for research.
 And it's undisputed that the Internet has already, for more than a few years, offered an incredible avenue for recruiting more volunteers and working more efficiently with current ones.

-With political pressure ever-increasing for NPOs to take the place of the government in delivering critical services, with "efficiency" and "accountability" becoming the mantra of more and more elected officials, it is even more essential than ever before for mission-based organizations to look to new ways to deliver more with less.
+With political pressure ever-increasing for NPOs to take the place of the government in delivering critical services, with efficiency and accountability the mantra of elected officials and political activists, it is even more essential than ever before for mission-based organizations to look to new ways to deliver more with less.
 The Internet can serve as a critical tool in this quest.
 One contributor to this thread on the soc.org.nonprofit newsgroup commented back in 1996, "I have a feeling of urgency about the subject of NPOs on the 'Net: that as technology continues to accelerate, we could very easily be left behind if we do not develop our own survival strategies."
-More than 10 years later, this statement remains true.
+More than 15 years later, this statement remains true.

 Putnam Barber of the Evergreen Society and the original maintainer of the soc.org.nonprofit FAQs observed back in the late 1990s a common misconception that nonprofit organizations can have regarding going online, an observation that is also still true: